Free ebook offering step-by-step guidance and tools to set up your performance management system.

 • Performance managers conducting thorough goal discussions

-• Team leaders who need collaborative goal-setting processes
+• Team leaders who need collaborative objective planning processes

 Smart Goal Worksheet Template for Excel

-Going beyond being a regular goal setting template, this particular Excel template helps you set cascading goals, letting you align individual goals with larger-scale organizational ones.
+This Excel helps you set cascading goals, letting you align individual goals with larger-scale organizational ones.

 • Individual Goals